TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/5-Fret Guitar.md

 | 6         | Tap modifier<br>Overrides the HOPO flip modifier. |
 | 7         | Open note                                         |

+#### Note Mechanics

-Notes get forced as HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note, unless they are the same lane as the previous note, or are a chord.
+Notes are strum notes by default.
+They get forced as HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note, unless they are the same lane as the previous note, or are a chord.
 In .chart, the default threshold is `(65/192) * <chart resolution>` ticks, rounded down (192 res = 65 tick threshold, 480 res = 162.5 -> 162 tick threshold).

 Notes can have their natural forcing flipped using the strum/HOPO flip modifier, referred to as forcing.
 Both single notes and chords can be forced, and it is possible to create same-fret consecutive HOPOs (both single and chord) through forcing.